claire20230828/CS6200_Project1/readme-student-template.md

 ## Project 1 Warmup (Transferfile)
 ### Project Design
-Based on the project description, server will open a assigned file, send to client and close connection.
-And client will also recevie data from server and write into a assigned file.
+Based on the project description, the server will open an assigned file, send its contents to the client, and then close the connection.
+The client will receive the data from the server and write it into an assigned file.

-* the bytes the server can read and send each time is not predetermined.
+* The number of bytes the server can read and send at a time is not predetermined.
-	-> using while loop and keep tracking how many bytes server has read and send -> remember to reset the read/write pointer for server
+	-> Implement a while loop to continuously read from the file, track how many bytes have been read and sent, and handle partial reads and sends.
+  	-> Ensure that the read/write pointer on the server is properly reset between operations using lseek()
 * remember to check if there is any open file/tranfer error

 ### Implementation and Testing